 KEEP IN TOUCH!

 The Occupational Therapy Program wants to hear from our alumni and friends.
 We also want to make sure you are hearing from us.
 If you have not received electronic updates, it may mean we don’t have your current e-mail address.
-Please email the Wisconsin Alumnni Association with your full name and current e-mail address, or visit the Wisconsin Alumni Association, click on the directory link, and update your information.
+Please email the Wisconsin Alumnni Association with your full name and current e-mail address, or visit the Wisconsin Alumni Association website, click on the directory link, and update your information.
 You don't have to be a member to sign up.
 In addition, the WAA offers free e-mail accounts to all alumni.